AMOL-023/fx-microstructure-alpha/Readme.md

 ## 📌 Status
 🔄 **In Progress** – Currently setting up data pipeline and initial exploratory analysis for EUR/USD.

----

-## 🤝 Contributions
-This is a self-contained research project.
-Suggestions, pull requests, and collaborations are welcome.

----

 ## 📧 Contact
 Author: Amol Wani